C2FO/fast-csv/documentation/docs/parsing/options.md

 When setting the headers option to a function it will always rename the headers
 :::
 :::caution
-If you specify headers and there are more columns than headers an error **WILL NOT** be emitted unless `strictColumnHandling` is set to `true`
+If you specify headers and there are more columns than headers an error **WILL ONLY** be emitted if `strictColumnHandling` is set to `false`
 :::
 :::warning
 If headers either parsed, provided or transformed are NOT unique, then an error will be emitted and the stream will stop parsing.